wein.plus

 Nebukadnezar

-Name (also Nabuchodonosor, Nebochadnezzar, Nebukadrezar) of a bottle oversize for a champagne with the volume of 15 litres or the content of 20 normal bottles.
-The name is not protected by origin, however, but can be used freely for sparkling wines or wines.
-It is derived from the biblical figure Nebuchadnezzar II (605-562 BC).
+Name (also Nabuchodonosor, Nebochadnezar, Nebukadrezar) for an oversized bottle of champagne with a volume of 15 litres or the contents of 20 standard bottles.
+However, the name is not origin-protected, but can be used freely for sparkling wines or wines.
+It is derived from Nebuchadnezzar II (605-562 BC).
 "Nabû-kudurri-ussur" means "God Nabû, protect my eldest son".
-Under him there was extensive building activity, including in Babylon.
-The king conquered Judah, the southern kingdom of the Jews, in 586 BC (see also under Babylonia).
-In the process, the capital Jerusalem and the temple built under Solomon (972-932 B.C.). were completely destroyed (picture in the middle) and the upper class of the Jews deported into Babylonian captivity.
-The picture on the left shows an inscription describing Nebuchadnezzar II on an onyx stone eye of a statue of Marduk (city god of Babylon).
-Nebuchadnezzar II was the historical model for Guiseppe Verdi's (1813-1901) opera Nabuccho.
+There was extensive building activity under this king, including in Babylon.
+He conquered Judah, the southern kingdom of the Jews, in 586 BC.
+In the process, the capital Jerusalem and the temple built under Solomon (972-932 BC) were completely destroyed (centre picture) and the upper class of the Jews were deported into Babylonian captivity.

 Voices of our members